file-format/Docs/en/misc/prt-template.md

 ## What is a PRT file?

-The **.PRT** file format is associated with **Corel Presentations**, which is software program used for creating presentations.
+The **.PRT** file format is associated with **Corel Presentations** which is software program used for creating presentations.
 Corel Presentations was part of Corel WordPerfect Office suite.

 The ".prt" file extension indicates that it is Corel Presentations template file.
 These templates are used as starting points for creating presentations and typically contain pre-designed slide layouts, backgrounds, fonts, and styles.